noisiver/mod-progression/README.md

 * Start the server like normal and the auto-updater will take care of the database imports

 # Note
-Keep in mind that it's not anywhere near complete even if there seems to be a lot done.
-I have not yet looked at the PvP vendors so those are a huge mess.
+Keep in mind that it's not complete even if there seems to be a lot done.

 # Limitation
 I am currently limiting this to Wrath of the Lich King so that I can get it to the point where I would consider it to be ready for production.
 I might be adding The Burning Crusade afterwards followed by Vanilla, only time will tell.